Comic Book: The Night Gwen Stacy Died

 - Impaled with Extreme Prejudice: Osborn's fate.

 - Killed Off for Real: Gwen.
-Originally the plan with Osborn as well; they eventually brought him back, but it took 23 years.
+Originally the plan with Osborn as well; they eventually brought him back, but it took 23 years - an immense passage of time in comics.

 - No-Holds-Barred Beatdown: Spider-Man gives one to the Goblin.

-- Not the Fall That Kills You: Subverted.
+- Not the Fall That Kills You: Subverted - Gwen either died of the whiplash or from shock.

 - OOC Is Serious Business: Spidey is known for his constant wisecracking during fights.
 In this story, he doesn't make any jokes while fighting with the Goblin.